-ASSIST (Articulation System Stimulating Interinstitutional Student Transfer) is the official website that houses articulation for California's public colleges and universities providing the most accurate and up-to-date information about transfer in California.
+ASSIST (Articulation System Stimulating Interinstitutional Student Transfer) is the official website that houses articulation for California's public colleges and universities, providing the most accurate and up-to-date information about transfer in California.
 ASSIST is a student-transfer information system that displays reports of how course credits earned at one California Community College can be applied when transferred to a California State University (CSU) or University of California (UC) campus.

-- Transferable courses: Find out whether a particular course from any of the 116 California community colleges is CSU or UC transferable - Major agreements: Research CSU and UC courses for a particular major and the community college courses that may be used instead of a university course to satisfy specific lower-division major requirements. - Major Search: Find out which particular CSU/UC campus(es) offer your major and specific emphasis.
+- Transferable Course Lists: Determine whether a particular course from any of the 116 California community colleges is transferable to a CSU or UC. - Major Agreements: Research CSU and UC courses for a specific major and find the equivalent community college courses that can be used to satisfy those lower-division major requirements. - Exploring Majors: Identify which CSU or UC campus(es) offer your major and specific emphasis.

 ASSIST should not be used in place of meeting with a counselor.
-Students should meet with a counselor for additional admissions and detailed information about the major.
+Students should meet with a counselor for personalized guidance on admissions and detailed information about their major.